macdonst/push-workshop-eu-2017/index.md

 - A working knowledge of HTML and JavaScript is assumed, but you don't need to be a JavaScript guru.
 - To complete this workshop, all you need is a code editor, an Android or iOS device, and a connection to the Internet.

->A mobile device **is** a requirement for this tutorial.
-The iOS simulator does not support push notifications and the less said about the Android emulator the better.
+>A mobile device is **not** a requirement for this tutorial.
+We will be doing most of the work in the browser. **Note:** The iOS simulator does not support push notifications and the less said about the Android emulator the better.

 ## Useful Resources